IngeniousCoderArchives/Discord-Modmail/README.md

 - From_HEROKU if one or more data channels deleted, automatically recreate them.

 - Edit the messages already sent.
-User can do !edit <modmail message id, in the staff reply channel> <new text> --> this requires modmail to store <messageid of the message in the staff channel>:<messageid of the message in the user's dm>, so that it can edit the correct message
+User can do !edit <modmail message id, in the staff reply channel> <new text> --> this requires modmail to store <messageid of the message in the staff channel>;<messageid of the message in the user's dm>, so that it can edit the correct message